kemaltekce/leanlearning/content/learning/20_mind_mapping.md

 weight: 20
 ---

-The foundational learning technique of LeLe is mind mapping.
-It is used in all three phases of learning - priming, studying and even practising if you are trying to learn information.
+The main learning technique of LeLe is mind mapping.
+It is used in all three learning phases - priming, studying and even practising if you are trying to learn information.
 But how do we mind map?

 ## define focus question